unchainedshop/unchained/packages/OPEN_QUESTIONS.md

 9. Enrollments/helpers addEnrollmentPeriod: OrderId is not defined in db schema but filled in the helper method.

 10. Orders/helpers: generateFromCheckout: order.meta does not exist on Order.
 Leave empty? or context?

+11. FilterDirector: What are the options?
+Could not find a call that provides options and thus I would remove this parameter (except in other implementations it is used)

+12. Filters --> Helper: Delete Filter should also delete the FilterTexts of this filter, right?
+(Similar to assortments)l